yangyingchao/neocmakelsp/README.md

 Upstream repo: https://github.com/Decodetalkers/neocmakelsp

-This branch is aimed to make neocmakelsp works better with my emacs workflow, that is why release are prefixed with character "e".
+This branch is aimed to make neocmakelsp works better with my emacs workflow.

+Main changes:

+1. `tower-lsp` --> `async-lsp` for better support for 'shutdown' request
+2. remove lots of async tasks: can't understand them good enough for now.
+3. no more tcp connection, only STDIN.
+4. snippets support (ported to upstream)
+5. cmake-lint (ported to upstream)

 # CMake LSP implementation based on Tower and Tree-sitter